SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 - Customer [W]
 - Device Manager [W]

-**Note:** Without the following profiles, the required Sigfox Api access can not be set up.
+**Info:** Without the following profiles, the required Sigfox Api access can not be set up.

 Step 1 is only relevant, if you do not have an associated user yet.
 If you do, skip to Step 2.